bevuta/teletrofono/README.md

 time lein test teletrofono.unit-test 2> stderr.log > stdout.log
 ```

-Or you can run the performance test you have just configured in `config.clj`.
+Or you can run the performance test you have just configured in your
+`config.clj`.

 ``` shell
 time lein test teletrofono.performance-test 2> stderr.log > stdout.log